mroosmalen/nanosv/README.md

     * [Optional configuration parameters](#optional-configuration-parameters)

 [//]: # (END automated TOC section, any edits will be overwritten on next source refresh)

+## NanoSV summary
+NanoSV is a software package that can be used to identify structural genomic variations in long-read sequencing data, such as data produced by Oxford Nanopore Technologies’ MinION, GridION or PromethION instruments, or Pacific Biosciences sequencers.
+NanoSV has been extensively tested using Oxford Nanopore MinION sequencing data, as described here: https://www.nature.com/articles/s41467-017-01343-4
+The core algorithm of NanoSV identifies split mapped reads and clusters the split-mapped orientations and genomic positions to identify breakpoint-junctions of structural variations.

 ## Pre-processing